pixelnest/pixelnest.github.io/_posts/2013-09-26-launching-new-website-and-company-news.md

 Now, about the company.
 We have decided to wait January 2014 to officialy and legally create Pixelnet Studio.
 This is the best we can do to optimize some expenses, like taxes.

 Finally, the most interesting part: projects!
-We have often heard this question, so here is an exhaustive summary of our activity.
+We have often heard the question "Hum, what are you doing guys?", so here is an exhaustive summary of our activity.

 **The Koikoukesse**